Skip to content

 Signs you have a bed bug control problem

-• Itchy bites in a line or cluster, often on arms, shoulders or legs after sleeping
+• Bite marks in a line or cluster, usually on skin exposed while sleeping

 Why Park Slope sees this